grinzing/janken_whim/README.md

 ## About wh.im

-wh.im is a brand new viedeo-chatting app which can play various games such as "Word Wolf", "NG word game", "Quiz".
+wh.im is a brand new viedeo-chatting app which you can play various games such as "Word Wolf", "NG word game", "Quiz".

-If you are interested, accsess [wh.im](https://wh.im)!
+/br If you are interested, accsess [wh.im](https://wh.im)!